kliment-olechnovic/voronota/expansion_lt_cadscore/resources/texts/intro.markdown

 * _"chain"_ - chain-chain contact areas, residue-level site areas, residue-level SAS areas

 All the areas are intitially computed on the atom level.
 Then, if needed, the atom-level areas are aggregated on residue or/and chain levels.

+## Benchmarking data and results

+Benchmarking data and results are available [here](./benchmark/index.html).

 # Quickest install guide